chirag-075/ZOMATO-DATA-ANALYSIS-PROJECT/README.md

 Libraries
 1. Pandas: For data manipulation, cleaning, and preparation.
 2. NumPy: For numerical operations and handling arrays.
-3.Matplotlib: For creating static visualizations.
+3. Matplotlib: For creating static visualizations.
-4.Seaborn: For statistical data visualization.
+4. Seaborn: For statistical data visualization.